Guardrailed Uplift Targeting: A Causal Optimization Playbook for Marketing Strategy: Experimental Applications and Results

 \subsubsection{Results and Business Impact}

 The Causal Forest DML model trained on completion scores achieved the best performance, optimizing the trade-off between revenue and cost efficiency (Table \ref{tab:revenue}).

-Our optimized policy achieved a 0.317\% lift in revenue compared to the completion score baseline while reducing the efficiency metric (e\%iS) by 11.879\%.
+Our optimized policy achieved a 0.317\% lift in revenue compared to the completion score baseline while reducing the efficiency metric which is expected Incentive Spend as a percentage of Sales (e\%iS) by 11.879\%.
 The policy also improved completion rates by 1.02\%, indicating better customer experience alongside financial improvements.

 The constraint handling proved crucial in this application, preventing the optimization from overly favoring cost reduction at the expense of sales volume.
 The revenue protection constraint ensured that the optimized policy maintained at least 99\% of the sales achievable with the most generous reward structure.